Capturing multiscale interactions in fluid flow via Lagrangian coherent structures and modal analysis: Discussion and Conclusions

-It is worth noting that the MS algorithm presented in this paper is computationally expensive when applied to three-dimensional flow fields.
+It is worth noting that the algorithm used to compute mode sensitivity in this paper is computationally expensive when applied to three-dimensional flow fields.
 Approximate methods could be used to improve the speed by avoiding redundant computations of the flow map \citep[see e.g.,][]{brunton_fast_2010}.
 Nevertheless, the framework presented here could be used to better understand how modal representations obtained from experimental or simulation data affect Lagrangian dynamics and transport, i.e., to connect these Eulerian modes with Lagrangian coherent structures.